mfmceneaney/PHYS351/Previous Attempts/README.md

-## Previous attempts at connecting to the Bluefruit UART BLE Adapter from the Pi
+Previous (unsuccessful) attempts at connecting to the Bluefruit UART BLE Adapter from to Pi